Research Project Manager

 Michelle currently manages several diabetes research studies, including the DUK-funded EXE-T1D study of extremely early-onset Type 1 diabetes and the EU-funded DIRECT Consortium Type 2 Diabetes Progression study.

 She also manages two ‘recruit by genotype’ studies exploring the role of genetic variation on insulin secretion and sensitivity defects (DIVA), and improving our understanding of how fat in the body works (fATDIVA), with the aim of identifying why some people develop Type 2 diabetes.
 Previous studies include: the UNITED Project (funded by Wellcome Trust/Dept of Health), a 3 year multi-centre study that tested a complete care pathway for the appropriate diagnosis and treatment of young-onset diabetes; and the MRC-ABPI ProMASTER study looking at drug response to specific second- and third-line classes of treatment for Type 2 diabetes.
 These studies successfully met their objectives and will lead to several important publications and further research.

 Prior to joining the UEMS, Michelle worked as a primary school teacher with a particular interest in Science, Design & Technology, English and PE.
 Her career began in medical publishing in London before moving to the west country.

 - BSc (Southampton)

 - 2003 Qualified Teacher Status

-2010 – Present: Research Project Manager, University of Exeter Medical School and NIHR Exeter Clinical Research Facility
+2010 – Present: Research Project Manager, University of Exeter College of Medicine and Health, and NIHR Exeter Clinical Research Facility

 Class Teacher (with additional Teaching and Learning Responsibilities)